Dentists

 If you visit a dentist in Luxembourg and have private health insurance, you should check what treatments your dentist provides, what the cost is, and whether your private insurance policy covers this.

-As mentioned, dental insurance in Luxembourg is part of state health insurance.
+The CNS provides state health insurance that covers much of the costs of dentistry in Luxembourg.
 All employees pay a rate of 2.8% of their gross salary, with employers matching this amount.
 Do keep in mind that self-employed workers in Luxembourg have to pay the full amount themselves.

 These contributions cover employees themselves plus dependent family members, including students up to the age of 27.
-Those not in work, be they pensioners or simply unemployed, make contributions from their social security benefits.
+Those not in work, whether pensioners, unemployed, or otherwise, make contributions from their social security benefits.
 The CNS manages public health insurance funds in Luxembourg.

 There are several large expat-friendly health insurance companies offering cover that includes dental treatment in Luxembourg, including:

 To access dentists in Luxembourg through the public health system, you will first need to register for healthcare through the Joint Social Security Center (Centre Commun de la Sécurité Sociale – CCSS).
-Your employer will often do this.
-Once registered, your health insurance payments will cover yourself and any dependent family members.
+Your employer will often do this for you.
+Once registered, your health insurance payments cover yourself and any dependent family members.

-In order to register for public healthcare, you will need to provide:
+In order to register for public healthcare, you must provide:

-You will then receive your 13-digit social security card, which you will need to take along to dental appointments.
+You will then receive your 13-digit social security card, which you must bring to dental appointments.

-Of course, the registration process with individual dentists in Luxembourg may vary across individual practices.
-Typically you will need to provide your social security details or proof of private health insurance to cover costs.
-You will usually need to visit the dental clinic to complete the necessary registration forms, although some dentists may offer online registration.
+Of course, the registration process with individual dentists in Luxembourg varies across individual practices.
+Typically, you will need to provide your social security details or proof of private health insurance to cover costs.
+You usually complete the registration form in person at the dental clinic, although some dentists may offer online registration.

 Residents are free to choose their dentist in Luxembourg.
 However, you should check that they have a contract with the CNS if you want to access treatment through public health insurance.

 You can find dentists in Luxembourg using several online tools.
-The simplest way to find a local dentist is to type “find a dentist near me” into a search engine to generate results.
+An online search should bring up some useful results.
 You can also use:

 • Collège Médical – this is the official medical body that all health professionals in Luxembourg need to sign up to.